ckids-datafirst/website/content/projects/2023-Spring/10/index.md

 ---
 !ProjectPage
 authors:
   - Anood Alkhatheeri
   - Rushit Jain
   - Samarth Saxena
   - Abishek Phalak
   - Yassamin Neshatvar
   - Shruthakeerthy Srinivasan
   - Vaidehi Vatsaraj
   - Siddarth Rudraraju
   - Iris Gordo
   - Shelby Wu
   - Yolanda Gil
   - Najmedin Meshkati
 categories: &id001
   - Spring 2023
+  - featured
-date: '2023-01-01 00:00:00'
+date: "2023-01-01 00:00:00"
 external_link: null
 image: null
 slides: null
+summary:
-summary: This project will focus on extracting concise structured information about incidents in nuclear plants and in aviation that are currently described in lengthy document reports.
+  This project will focus on extracting concise structured information about incidents in nuclear plants and in aviation that are currently described in lengthy document reports.
 By structuring this information and mapping it to safety models and standards, we can help improve their operations.